Khloe Kardashian Blasts Haters Who Claim She Photoshopped Her Recent Bikini Photo

 However, Khloe decided to stand by her man and stay in Cleveland, where Tristan lives and plays for the city’s NBA team, the Cavaliers.
 The pair lived in Cleveland for a few months following baby True’s birth, and when the season ended they moved back to L.A. together and into Kardashian’s Calabasas mansion, where they have been together all summer, barring a few vacations.

-Fans can see more of Khloe and Tristan when Keeping Up With the Kardashians airs Sundays on E!.
+Fans can see more of Khloe and Tristan when Keeping Up with the Kardashians airs Sundays on E!